 This course introduces the student to advanced techniques in surgical patient care.
 The techniques are reinforced through hands-on practicum.
-The student will learn the different roles of the surgical technologist (Scrub Role-STSR, Assistant Circulator -STAC and Second Assistant - STSA roles) during routine mock surgical procedures in the laboratory setting.
-The student will participate in mock scenarios for the following surgical subspecialty areas: Minor, General, Obstetric and Gynecological Procedures.
+The student will learn the different roles of the surgical

-Prerequisite: SURG100 SURG111, SURG111-L, SURG131-L. Corequisite: None.
+Prerequisite: SURG100 SURG111, SURG111-L, SURG131-L.

 SURG 270 - Surgical Procedures II (4)